 The technology for supporting substantial population growth in small areas has developed.
 Under the stewardship of low-density communities outside these dense areas, open space preservation and conservation provide new ways to sustain the wilderness.
 In addition, dense residential villages with farmland or small core-to-core professional centers (e.g., hospitals, universities) improve efficiencies.
 Low density can be as low as 5,000 sq. ft. homes on 500+ acre plots.

 High density could be 5,000 people on a five-acre lot.
-The important thing to note is that density is region by region and not spread over the entire national landscape.
+The critical thing to note is that density is region by region and not spread over the entire national landscape.
 Without the formation of core areas, the need for high-speed transit across a region becomes nil, and the so-called “fly-over” states remain just that – ignored, jobless and angry.

 Density is regional

 Professor Danny Dorling, University of Sheffield, added a new urban population map to his collection.
 Worldmapper has thirty-two subjects using 700 variables to capture proportional relationships such as where people live by the city compared to all others.
-The result is a graphic ratio image of cities.2 The proportional image begins as a grid of equal squares altered by data.
+The result is a graphic ratio image of cities.2 The balanced image begins as a grid of equal squares altered by data.
 So, for example, if the population map above included per capita carbon output per person, the image would be the reverse of the population map above.

 Worldmapper illustrates two territories with 100% of the population in urban areas, Singapore and Hong Kong.
 In contrast, 82% of Brazil’s 145 million people live in towns and cities, predominately on the coast.
 It is an image similar to the United States, yet Brazil moved its capital to the interior.
-It is also instructive to see Bhutan’s population of about 700,000, where just 8% of the population lives in urban areas.
+It is also instructive to see Bhutan’s population of about 700,000, where just 8% live in urban areas.
 Still, the net density is similar given the terraced farming solution demanded by the topography.
-These maps illustrate places where the urban density experiment is in full development.
+These maps illustrate places where the urban density experiment is in total development.
 The presumption is density is critical, and it will be a good idea to discover where and how it is most successful.

 Natural resources no longer drive local development.
 Today it is more about the mobility of people by place and bytes.
 The many densities of these places facilitate profitable trade and the efficient provision of services.
 Within the main urban mega-regions of the United States, large dense centers provide quality education, communication, and transit systems to move resources along from buyer to seller, learner to teacher.
 They call the world market to have a thing brought to the consumer.
 The world outside of dense centers requires greater distances to acquire goods and services.
 This difference is transformative.